terra-money/classic-mainnet/columbus-3/README.md

 ### Oracle Module

 - `whitelist: ["ukrw", "usdr", "uusd", "umnt"]`.
 The list of currencies that can be voted on.
 This is set to (KRT, SDT, UST, MNT).
-- `reward_distribution_window: "86400"`.
-The number of vote periods during which oracle reward comes in and then is distributed is 86,400 vote periods (\~= a month).
+- `reward_distribution_window: "5256000"`.
+The number of blocks during which oracle reward comes in and then is distributed is 5,256,000 blocks (\~= a year).
-- `slash_window: "2880"`.
-The number of vote periods for slashing tallying is 2,880 vote periods (\~= a day).
+- `slash_window: "100800"`.
+The number of blocks for slashing tallying is 100,800 blocks (\~= a week).
-- `slash_fraction: "0.0001"`.
-The validators will get 0.01% panelty on bonded tokens for oracle voting violation.
+- `slash_fraction: "0.01"`.
+The validators will get 1% panelty on bonded tokens for oracle voting violation.
 - `min_valid_per_window: "0.05"`.
 The validators should submit 5% valid votes per slash window to avoid slashing.

 ### Treasury Module

-- `"tax_policy.rate_mint": 0.001`.
-Minimum tax rate is increased to 0.1%.
+- `"tax_policy.rate_min": 0.01`.
+Minimum tax rate is increased to 1%.